Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-STORNs \citep{solch2016variational}, or stochastic recurrent networks, were used to learn a probabilistic generative model of high-dimensional time series data using variational inference (VI).
-The algorithm is flexible and generic and does not require any domain knowledge when applied to spatially and temporally structured time series.
-In fact, OmniAnomaly \citep{su2019robust} is a VAE in which stochastic recurrent neural networks are used to learn robust representations of multivariate data, and planar normalizing flow \citep{rezende2015variational} is used to describe non-Gaussian distributions of latent space.
-The method computes anomaly detection based on reconstruction probability and quantifies the interpretability of each feature depending on its reconstruction probabilities.
-It implements the POT method to find an anomaly threshold.
-InterFusion \citep{li2021multivariate} proposes to use a hierarchical Variational Autoencoder (HVAE) with two stochastic latent variables for learning the intermetric and temporal representations; and a two-view embedding by relying on an auxiliary "reconstructed input" that compresses the MTS along with the metric and time aspects.
-In order to prevent overfitting anomalies in training data, InterFusion employs a prefiltering strategy in which temporal anomalies are eliminated through a reconstruction process to learn accurate intermetric representations.
-This paper proposes MCMC imputation multivariate time series for anomaly interpretation and introduces IPS, a segment-wise metric for assessing anomaly interpretation results.
+STORNs \citep{solch2016variational}, or stochastic recurrent networks, use variational inference to model high-dimensional time series data.
+The algorithm is flexible and generic and doesn't need domain knowledge for structured time series.
+OmniAnomaly \citep{su2019robust} uses a VAE with stochastic RNNs for robust representations of multivariate data and planar normalizing flow for non-Gaussian latent space distributions.
+It detects anomalies based on reconstruction probability and uses POT for thresholding.
+InterFusion \citep{li2021multivariate} uses a hierarchical Variational Autoencoder (HVAE) with two stochastic latent variables for intermetric and temporal representations, along with a two-view embedding.
+To prevent overfitting anomalies in training data, InterFusion employs prefiltering temporal anomalies.
+The paper also introduces MCMC imputation, MTS for anomaly interpretation, and IPS for assessing results.